 The future of the non-life insurance industry will be shaped by a range of disruptive themes, with robotics being one of the themes that will have a significant impact on non-life insurance companies.

 GlobalData defines a robot as a machine capable of carrying out a complex series of actions automatically and repeatedly.
-Robotics is a fast-growing industry, set to reach $568bn by 2030.
 Insurers are increasingly using a key segment of the robotics value chain, drones, to streamline claims and risk assessment processes.

 Robotics is helping insurers inspect post-catastrophe areas that are hazardous for human adjusters.
 For example, Farmers Insurance uses Boston Dynamics’ robot dog for in-field catastrophe claims handling and property inspections.
 Such robots can relay their findings via video footage in real-time and feature third-party software.
 On the same note, drones can inspect dangerous terrains and assets, saving on the need for additional agents and infrastructure for human inspections.
 In addition, drones allow inspections to be carried out more quickly, improving customer service.